briansimiyuj/doctor-appointment-app/README.md

       5. Set the end time to be 21:00
       6. Check today matches with the current time.
 If it does, set the next slot to next hour; if it's past 08:00 and set the next slot to 08:00 next day
       7. If the minute is 0, set the minute to 30; if it's 30, set the minute to 0

+    iv.
+Create a variable to store the time slots and set it to an empty array
+    v.
+Create a while loop to check if the current time is before the end time
+      1. Set formatted time
+      2. Push the formatted time and dateTime to the time slots array
+      3. Increase the current time by 30 minutes

+    vi.
+Update the doctorSlots state with the time slots array vii.
+Run getAvailableSlots function when the doctor info is updated

+#### Booking Slots Component

+  a.
+Create Booking Days component and mount it on Booking Slots component